jjg/rain-psp/journal.md

 I was able to fix all but the last problem by fixing small mistakes in the overlay.
 The last one however was electrical, a solder joint that had come undone (probably while I was heating the column connections) that just needed to be resoldered.

 All keys working!

+The next step is to get the PLANCK-specific modifiers working.
+As-is, the keyboard can't even make numbers (and there's no escape key), so it's pretty limited.
+I also noticed that the wiring is very crammed so I'm making a new part to go under the keyboard tray to make a little more room in there.